Dubious-Food/Philip-the-Fillet-Board/README.md

 ## Case
-The macropad case is sandwich-style and screws together with Case            |
+The macropad case is sandwich-style and is connected with M3x16mm screws which go directly through the plastic.
+Case            |
 :-------------------------:|
 ![Case](https://github.com/Dubious-Food/Philip-the-Fillet-Board/blob/main/Photos/Screenshot_20260323_213028.png)